 Description of How Plan is Implemented

-a.
 Planned Responses to Spills, Fires and Other Emergencies

 Describe the sources and areas where potential leaks and spills may occur and how waste oil and product spills will be contained.

 Describe actions to be undertaken by the emergency coordinator and other employees in the event of a fire or other emergency situation.